scikit-learn-contrib/hdbscan/docs/soft_clustering.rst

 the hdbscan library.
 It takes advantage of the fact that the condensed tree is a kind of smoothed density function over data points, and the notion of exemplars for clusters.
-If you want to better understand how soft clustering works please refer to How Soft Clustering for HDBSCAN\* Works.
+If you want to better understand how soft clustering works please refer to :any:`soft_clustering_explanation`.

 Let's consider the digits dataset from sklearn.
 We can project the data into two dimensions to visualize it via t-SNE.